Crozzers/ffmpeg-installer/README.md

 #### Step 2

-Download an FFMPEG build to the installation directory and check that the file's hash is correct
+An FFMPEG build is downloaded to the installation directory and the file's sha256 hash is checked against what it is supposed to be.
+The downloaded build is then decompressed

 #### Step 3

-Decompress the downloaded build

-#### Step 4

-Figure out where in the directory the actual ffmpeg executable is located and move it to the top level of the install directory.
+The script then tries to figure out where in the directory the actual FFMPEG executable is located and move it to the top level of the install directory.
 ```
 Before:                                 | After:
                                         |